withastro/docs/src/pages/en/reference/directives-reference.md

 `set:html={Promise<Response>}` injects a [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) into an element.

-This is most useful for use with `fetch()`.
-One use case is fetching old posts from a previous static-site generator.
+This is most helpful when using `fetch()`.
+For example, fetching old posts from a previous static-site generator.

 ```astro
 <article set:html={fetch('http://example/old-posts/making-soup.html')}></article>